hakanayaz/PIRQ_Draft/Module 1/C_C++/README.md

 +- 6: bind-arch, "arm64", {5}, image
 ```

-As seen in the phases, our code will start as input, pass through the steps and continue until the machine code.
+As seen in the phases, our code will start as input, pass through the steps and emerge as machine code which can be run on a machine with an arm64 architecture.

-As we mentioned in Module 1 phases of the compiler first phase of the compiler is the Lexical analysis.
+As we mentioned in the Module 1 overview, the first phase of the compiler is Lexical Analysis.

 ## Lexical Analysis

-The first phase of a compiler is Lexical analysis.
-Lexical analysis reads the program and divides it into groups and characters to create lexemes called tokens as an output.
-While using `clang` commend, we can create tokens for the example code (f.c).
+Lexical analysis reads the input program and divides it into groups of characters to create tokens, or "lexemes".
+It outputs a stream of these lexemes.
+With another `clang` command, we can create tokens for the example code (`f.c`).

 ``` c
  % clang -c -Xclang -dump-tokens f.c